Takashiidobe/notes/src/books/the-daily-stoic/january.md

 >
 > MARCUS AURELIUS, MEDITATIONS, 4.48.2

-See the world through an artist and a poet\'s lens \-- life is a brief lapse of time in harmony with nature, before ending quickly.
-It is important to be grateful through the process, and shed all things that don\'t matter.
+See the world through an artist and a poet's lens -- life is a brief lapse of time in harmony with nature, before ending quickly.
+It is important to be grateful through the process, and shed all things that don't matter.

 ## January 19th